 Why choose a Citi credit card?

 Aside from being a highly trusted credit card issuer, Citi offers some of the best credit cards on the market, with options that benefit both high spenders and beginner cardholders.

-Citi Private Pass allows cardholders special access to buy tickets, including presale and VIP tickets, for thousands of events each year.
-Whether you’re interested in upcoming concerts, sporting events, dining experiences or theater events, Private Pass can help give you an advantage when booking tickets.
+Citi Entertainment, formerly known as Citi Private Pass, allows cardholders special access to buy tickets, including presale and VIP tickets, for thousands of events each year.
+Whether you’re interested in upcoming concerts, sporting events, dining experiences or theater events, Citi Entertainment can give you an advantage when booking tickets.

-One of the more notable benefits of Citi Private Pass is how family-friendly the program has become.
+One of the more notable benefits of Citi Entertainment is how family-friendly the program has become.
 Most rewards programs focus their presale tickets and entertainment offers toward luxurious experiences and nightlife.
 Citi breaks the mold a little bit by including offers for families, too.